back

 If you can't buy into that version, then the connection

-of Scorpio with the eagle may have its roots going back
+of Scorpio with the eagle at least has roots going back

 to the late 2nd century AD when St. Irenaeus (circa 120-202